PiotrRut/Golden-Clouds-Frontend/README.md

 * ReactJS frontend
 * NodeJS and Express.js backend
 * MongoDB database
-* Passport.js as authentication middleware
+* Passport.js as authentication middleware (passwords hashed using BCrypt)

+## Hosting
+* Netlify for front end website hosting
+* AWS instance for the backend and database handling